 - A generated SQL file to perform data imports and run MySQL commands.

 - An ephemeral disk with enough space for your largest IBD data file.
 See Check Ephemeral Disk Size.

 Running a RSU on a large table can fill up your ephemeral disk.
-MySQL for PCF cannot function properly if there is not sufficient free space on file systems.
+MySQL for Pivotal Platform cannot function properly if there is not sufficient free space on file systems.
 Before running a RSU, confirm that your ephemeral disk is large enough to run the upgrade.

 To check the size of your ephemeral disk, tell your operator to do the following:

 To SSH into a node, follow the procedure in BOSH SSH.